 And while Firefox is no longer the leader when it comes to privacy protection, you at least have Tracking Protection enabled by default.
 The rest can be handled by extensions, many of which help you stay safe online.
 Firefox is back, and it’s better than ever!

-Microsoft Edge is the successor to Internet Explorer, and sadly, this new web browser is still as maligned as the one it has replaced.
+Microsoft Edge is the successor to Internet Explorer, and sadly, this new web browser was as maligned as the one it has replaced.
 That’s because with IE you at least got something that felt complete.
-Edge, on the other hand, still seems like a work in progress.
+Edge, on the other hand, used to seems like a work in progress.
 And an unexciting one, at that.

 Things are also on the up when it comes to the built-in functionalities that Microsoft has baked into Edge.
-You get some excellent ebook reading capabilities, as well as the ability to add notes to web pages, a reading view, an option to save articles for reading later and converting pages into live tiles.
+You get some excellent ability to add notes to web pages, a reading view, an option to save articles for reading later and converting pages into live tiles.